-In India festivals are colourful celebrations full of rituals, legends and myths.
+In India, festivals are colorful celebrations full of rituals, legends, and myths.
 Food cooked is very special and distinct for every festival.
 It is according to the seasons and the harvest available at the time.
-On 18th of July 2015 is the annual sojourn of Lord Krishna popularly known as Lord Jagannath from the temple where he resides with his brother Balaram or Balabhadra and sister Subhadra to his Aunt’s (maashi ma) Temple known as Shri Gundicha Temple.
+On the 18th of July 2015 is the annual sojourn of Lord Krishna popularly known as Lord Jagannath from the temple where he resides with his brother Balaram or Balabhadra and sister Subhadra to his Aunt’s (maashi ma) Temple known as Shri Gundicha Temple.
 The Jagannath Temple is an ancient structure on the Eastern coast of India in the temple town of Puri and the state of Odisha.
 People converge to this temple town on this day for the Yatra every year.
 This year is the year of “Nabakaleraba’ i.e. changing the old statues to newly carved ones.
 The idols are placed on newly built and decorated individual chariots and taken out for a trip.
-The gigantic chariots are pulled by devotees for 2 to 3 kms and taken to the Shri Gundicha temple also known as the Maashi Ma temple.
+The gigantic chariots are pulled by devotees for 2 to 3 km and taken to the Shri Gundicha temple also known as the Maashi Ma temple.
 The Idols stay here for 9 days before returning to the Jagannath temple.
-The Jagannath Yatra is very important festival for people of this region and is also celebrated by Oriyas where ever they are living all over the world.
+The Jagannath Yatra is a very important festival for people of this region and is also celebrated by Oriyas where ever they are living all over the world.
 Pulling the Rath is considered very auspicious for all people belonging to Odisha state.
 After the establishment of Krishna Temples by ISCON (International Society of Krishna Consciousness), the Rath Yatra is celebrated all over the world.

 It is said that Shri Gundicha who is the wife of King Indradyumna is Krishna’s maternal aunt (Maashi Ma).
 As Lord Jagannath/ Krishna wanted to visit his maternal aunt, this Yatra is organized every year.
 The first Chariot is of his brother Balabhadra followed by his sister Subhadra and finally of Lord Jagannath in the procession.
-The King, wearing the clothes of a sweeper sweeps the path in front of the Rath and sprinkles the path with sandal wood water and powder.
+The King, wearing the clothes of a sweeper sweeps the path in front of the Rath and sprinkles the path with sandalwood water and powder.
 This ritual is also performed on their return.

-The story, legend or myth related to the construction of the temple is not only a matter of belief but also faith.
+The story, legend, or myth related to the construction of the temple is not only a matter of belief but also faith.
 It goes back to the time of Mahabharat when Krishna dies in Dwarka, situated on the west coast of India.
-The body of Lord Krishna was cremated after his death but because he was an incarnation of lord Vishnu it did not burn completely.
+The body of Lord Krishna was cremated after his death but because he was an incarnation of Lord Vishnu it did not burn completely.
 The remains ‘Tattva Padarth” or Life force or Brahma were thus submerged in the sea.

 Trivia: The rath carrying Lord Jagannath is huge and heavy and requires hundreds to pull it.
 It becomes unstoppable and people have been crushed under it.
 The English word juggernaut originates from this to refer to an unstoppable force.